decretist/Dissertation/Chapter4/chapter4.md

 ### Definition of first- and second-recension *dicta*

-**Abstract: In the absence of good modern critical editions for the first and second recensions of the *Decretum*, a proxy for the first recension is created by applying the variants recorded in Winroth's appendix as transformations to Friedberg's text.
-The proxy for the first recension is then subtracted from Friedberg's text, leaving text from the second recension as the difference.
-The text samples from the first and second recensions of the *Decretum* that provide the basis for authorship attribution are built up by iteratively appending short units of text (the individual first- and second-recension *dicta*) that are non-contiguous in the original context of the *Decretum*.**
+In the absence of good modern critical editions for the first and second recensions of the *Decretum*, a proxy for the first recension must be created using the first-recensions variants from Friedberg's text reported in the appendix to Winroth's *The Making of Gratian's "Decretum"*, "The contents of the first recension of Gratian's *Decretum*.[@winroth_making_2000, 197-227] The proxy for the first recension can then be subtracted from Friedberg's text, leaving the text added in the second recension as the difference.
+The text samples from the first and second recensions of the *Decretum* that provide the basis for authorship attribution are built up by iteratively appending short units of text (the individual first- and second-recension *dicta*) that are non-contiguous in their original context in the *Decretum*.

 Many of the examples in this chapter will distinguish between first- and second-recension *dicta*, so this is an appropriate point at